stalexan/netstat-monitor/README.md

 This will install the netstat-monitor exe to /usr/local/bin/ and the netstat.py module to /usr/local/lib/python3.2/dist-packages/.

-Optionally, the install step can be skipped and netstat-monitor can be run directly from where the files were extracted.
+Another option, instead of doing an install, is to just run netstat-monitor directly from where the files were extracted.

 ## Running